 Promote Equity and Inclusion

-• AB 3093 (Ward, D-San Diego) would formally require the state to consider how housing assistance, policies, and goals affect people experiencing homelessness in the Statewide Housing Plan process.
+• AB 3093 (Ward, D-San Diego) would formally require the State to consider how housing assistance, policies, and goals affect people experiencing homelessness in the Housing Element and Regional Housing Needs Allocation (RHNA) process and to require RHNA to allocate units for acutely low- and extremely low-income households.

 • SB 1395 (Becker, D-Menlo Park) would extend exemptions under the California Environmental Quality Act (CEQA) for homeless shelters and Low-Barrier Navigation Centers, which are streamlined access points designed to reduce obstacles for unhoused individuals seeking shelter and services.
 The bill would also broaden the scope of state programs under Housing First policies to include emergency shelter or interim housing services.